 Yes, it’s a direct lender.

 Movement Mortgage requires a minimum FICO score of 580 for many of the purchase loans it offers.
 But, if you want to refinance or if you require a conventional loan, you need 620 or higher.
-Those requiring larger (“Jumbo”) mortgages need a score of 700 or better.
+Those requiring larger jumbo loans need an even higher credit score.

 Where can I get a mortgage with Movement Mortgage?

 The easiest way is to apply online.
-Movement Mortgage is available in 49 states, with Montana being the only exception.
+Movement Mortgage is available in all 50 states and Washington D.C.

-If you’d like to chat through your needs with a loan officer before applying online, there’s a lookup tool on the website to help you find a branch.
+If you’d like to chat through your needs with a loan officer before applying online, there’s a lookup tool on Movement.com to help you find a branch.
 With over 700 branches nationwide, there’s a good chance you could find one near you.